Labs64/netlicensing.io/index.md

                 <img src="{{ '/img/netlicensing-landing-shop.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing Shop">
             </figure>
             <article class="cbp-so-side cbp-so-side-right">
-                <h2>NetLicensing Integrated Shop</h2>
+                <h2>Reduce your e-Commerce complexity</h2>

-                <span>NetLicensing provides a seamless online purchase experience, aligned with the deployed licensing
-                    models.<br/>Our PayPal and Stripe integrations allow your global customers to pay in their preferred currency.
+                <span>NetLicensing integrated shop provides a seamless online purchase experience, aligned with the deployed licensing models.<br/>Our PayPal and Stripe integrations allow your global customers to pay in their preferred currency.
                 </span>
             </article>
         </section>

         <section class="cbp-so-section">
             <article class="cbp-so-side cbp-so-side-left">
-                <h2>NetLicensing RESTful API</h2>
+                <h2>Automate your processes</h2>

-                <span>NetLicensing makes setup and integration fast, safe and very simple.<br/>
+                <span>NetLicensing RESTful API makes setup and integration fast, safe and very simple.<br/>
                     So you can get up and running in a few hours.<br/>
-                    Our NetLicensing API gives you a full control over all existing licensing entities, so NetLicensing can be easily integrated into your business processes, ERP, CRM, e-Commerce or your IoT device.
+                    NetLicensing API gives you a full control over all existing licensing entities, so NetLicensing can be easily integrated into your business processes, ERP, CRM, e-Commerce or your IoT device.
                 </span>

                 <div class="col-md-8 col-md-offset-4 NL_dialog">